Image: MomJunction Design Team

 Frequently Asked Questions

-1. How do I maintain a telescope?
+1. How should I maintain a telescope?

 Dust and dew are two main concerns when maintaining a telescope.
 Dust on glass results in unclear images.
 So, it’s essential to store your telescope in dry places where it doesn’t end up catching dew and stays dust-free.
 You can use a squeeze ball blower to eliminate the dust from the lens.
 You can also use diluted isopropyl alcohol to clean the lens.
 However, remember that dusty glass is far better than a scratched one.
 So, be gentle while cleaning the glass.
 Always cover the focus finder and lens with a dust cap or plastic cover when the telescope is not in use.